CynthiaNgoiri/African-ebooks-reactproj/README.md

  e) **Installation Process**
     Technology Used:-**

-    •  HTML - which was used to build the structure of the pages.
+    * HTML - which was used to build the structure of the pages.

-    •  JavaScript – Used to add functionality to the web page.
+    * React – Used to add functionality to the web page.

-    •  CSS - which was used to style the pages.
+    * CSS - which was used to style the pages.

+    * API  - which serves data to our application.

 f) **Project Preview** <br>